 Who does leukemia affect?

 ALL is however the exception, as it is the only type of leukemia that is more prevalent in children than adults.
-The reality is therefore that leukemia is not only a childhood condition, but a cancer which affects people of all ages.
+The reality is therefore that leukemia is not only a childhood condition but a cancer that affects people of all ages.

 The prevalence of other leukemia types does differ in adults of different age groups.
 ALL remains the most common in young adults between the age of 16 and 24 years old and then acute myeloid leukemia (AML) becomes the most common diagnosis from this age up to around 49 years old.
 Over the age of 50 years old, cases of chronic lymphocytic leukemia (CLL) become more prevalent than any other but the number of AML and chronic myeloid leukemia (CML) cases are still relatively high.

 How do the symptoms of leukemia vary by age?

 It follows therefore that the symptoms of leukemia can vary between ages, as the presentations of the leukemia types are relatively different.
 On the other hand, as they are all cancers of the blood, there are overlapping symptoms.

 The most frequently experienced symptoms and signs across patients of all ages and leukemia types are: fatigue, shortness of breath, fever and night sweats, bruising or bleeding, joint or bone pain, and sleeping problems.

 These symptoms and signs are a consequence of the leukemia cells filling the bone marrow and causing failure of production of the normal blood cells.
 Consequently, lowering levels of oxygen-carrying red blood cells could lead to anemia and hence fatigue.
 White blood cells normally fight infection, but reduced levels of healthy cells and non-functioning leukemia cells means that patients are more susceptible to infection, which can present in many different ways.